Topics on this page:

 It applies equally to publicly and privately owned units and to single and multiple unit dwellings.

-Minor defects or non-dangerous violations of a local housing code are not covered by this law.
-There is a rebuttable presumption that the following conditions, where they are not a serious and substantial threat to the life, health and safety of the occupants, are not covered: lack of fresh paint, rugs, carpets, paneling or other decorative amenities which only reduce the aesthetic value of the premises; small cracks in the walls, floors, or ceiling; lack of linoleum or tile on the floors, provided the floors are structurally sound and safe; or the absence of air-conditioning.
+Minor problems or non-dangerous violations of a local housing code are not covered by this law.
+The court generally assumes that the following conditions are not a threat the health and safety unless you can prove otherwise: lack of fresh paint, rugs, carpets, paneling or other decorations that only reduce the visual appeal of the property; small cracks in the walls, floors, or ceiling; lack of linoleum or tile on the floors, provided the floors are structurally sound and safe; or the absence of air-conditioning.

 Steps in the rent escrow procedure

 Written notice is a better form of proof for the courts.
 After receipt of the notice, the landlord has a reasonable time to make repairs.
-The actual length of time considered reasonable is for the court to decide, taking into account the seriousness of the defect and the danger it presents to the occupants.
-There is a rebuttable presumption that a period of more than 30 days after receipt of notice is unreasonable unless the landlord can show otherwise.
+The actual length of time considered reasonable is for the court to decide, taking into account the seriousness of the problem and the danger it presents to the occupants.
+The court will usually assume that a period of more than 30 days after receipt of notice is unreasonable unless the landlord can show otherwise.
 If a Housing Inspector has given the landlord a shorter deadline, that will often be considered to be a reasonable deadline.

 If the landlord refuses to make repairs, or fails to make repairs within a reasonable time, the tenant may bring an action of rent escrow, asking to be allowed to pay the rent into court, or may withhold rent from the landlord and wait to be sued.

 Before an escrow account can be established, the court will hold a hearing to listen to both sides of the story.
 If the facts call for a rent escrow account to be set up, the judge can take several actions, including returning all or part of the money to you as compensation, returning all or part of the money to you or the landlord in order to make repairs, or appointing a special administrator to ensure that the repairs are made.
 Once the escrow account is established, you must continue to regularly pay rent into this account, until the Court orders otherwise.

 The tenant may request any of the remedies provided by this law, whether he sues the landlord for the conditions or he defends against non-payment of rent for the bad conditions.
-In addition, if the landlord does not correct the condition within 90 days after the court finds that the condition exists, the tenant may seek an injunction in District Court to order the landlord to correct the condition.
+In addition, if the landlord does not correct the condition within 90 days after the court finds that the condition exists, the tenant may seek an "injunction" in District Court, where the Court will order the landlord to make repairs.

-1) the landlord received proper notice and, if appropriate, had reasonable time to correct the defect;
+- The landlord received proper notice and, if appropriate, had reasonable time to correct the defect.

-2) the tenant paid into court the amount of rent required under the lease, unless that amount is modified by the court;
+- The tenant paid into court the amount of rent required under the lease, unless that amount is modified by the court.

-3) in monthly tenancies or tenancies measured by a period of more than one month, there have not been 4 or more judgments of possession for rent due and unpaid entered against the tenant in the 12 months preceding the filing of the action;
+- In monthly tenancies or tenancies measured by a period of more than one month, there have not been 3 (4 in Baltimore City) or more judgments of possession for rent due and unpaid entered against the tenant in the 12 months preceding the filing of the action.

 The landlord will prevail if he can prove one of the following: